Overview of CSR Communication

 We refer to various international guidelines when disclosing information and this Report in particular has been prepared in conformity with the Core option of the GRI Sustainability Reporting Standards.

 We have received comments from Carolyn Schmidt, Program Director of ECOLOGIA, to help improve our continuous initiatives.
 Starting in fiscal year 2012 we have obtained assurance by a third-party organization regarding greenhouse gas (GHG) emissions, and are expanding this effort to Group companies each year.
-In fiscal year 2016 we also obtained assurance regarding the total number of days lost due to absence.
+Since 2016 we have also obtained assurance regarding the total number of days lost due to absence.
 We are working on highly transparent information disclosure.

 We also include our achievements and future strategies as shown below.